 A cultural destination in Abu Dhabi’s port area of Mina Zayed.
 Warehouses have been transformed for artistic expression, understanding, and further development of the UAE’s creative community.

 Keep your eye out for FREE workshops and revolving exhibits.

 Enjoy many FREE art exhibitions, film screenings, and paid workshops in this creative space and cultural hub on Saadiyat Island.
 Shows can book out, so reservations are still required.

 Housed inconspicuously in a villa in Al Bateen (Behind Al Bateen Mall), this contemporary art space and café is FREE to visit and enjoy works from Emirati and UAE-based artists.

 Abu Dhabi Children’s Library

 Abu Dhabi’s stunning children’s library is well worth a visit.
-You can pass hours looking at books in the comfortable and quirky reading spaces around the 5,250 square meter site, and it’s all completely FREE!
+You can spend hours looking at books in the comfortable and quirky reading spaces around the 5,250-square-meter site, and it’s all completely FREE!

 Located at the Abu Dhabi Cultural Foundation in Sheikh Rashid Bin Saeed Street in the Al Hosn area of Abu Dhabi.

 Open 9:00 am – 8:00 pm Saturday – Thursday and 2:00 pm – 8:00 pm Friday.